imShakil/imShakil.github.io/_posts/2020-06-29-Web-Scraping-with-Python:-To-collect-COVID-19-related-Bangla-News-using-Beautiful-Soup.md

 Github link of this sample project: [https://github.com/imShakil/DataScience/tree/master/web_scraping](https://github.com/imShakil/DataScience/tree/master/web_scraping)

 That’s all for this article.
 If you want to know more about Beautiful Soup;
-go to their homepage: [https://www.crummy.com/software/BeautifulSoup/bs4/doc/](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
+Please, read from the official documentation: [https://www.crummy.com/software/BeautifulSoup/bs4/doc/](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)